fluid-project/jira-to-11ty/src/issues/FLUID-6220.md

     {
       "author": "Justin Obara",
       "date": "2017-11-09T08:39:58.937-0500",
-      "body": "@@Avtar Gill your feature request makes a lot of sense.
+      "body": "Avtar Gill your feature request makes a lot of sense.
 In the meantime is there anything else we could do?
 I wonder if we have access to the [pull request event](https://developer.github.com/v3/activity/events/types/#pullrequestevent) and if we can check for anything ourselves?\n"
     },
     {
       "author": "Avtar Gill",